Expat Story: From Metropolitan France to Martinique

 ABOUT

 Aurore is the creator of the account mlle.aur.
 She is French, and started her career in Switzerland before returning to France for a few months to focus on training.
-Her partner had a job opportunity in Martinique, so they took it and left together with Naevy, their dog.
+Her partner had a job opportunity in Martinique, a part of France, so technically not an “expatriation abroad” but geographically far from France.
+They took that opportunity and left together with Naevy, their dog.

 When did you move to Martinique?